 - 3.2 Student responsibilities - students are responsible for reading this policy at induction and completing the section on pro-monitor to indicate that they have read, agreed and understand the policy.
 Students are responsible for ensuring all their work is their own, citing/referencing any authors that have contributed to their work.
 Harvard referencing is recommended at Level 3, but is mandatory for all Higher Education learners. - 3.3 Staff responsibilities- Staff are responsible for the identification of misconduct or plagiarism through the assessment of student work.
 The College will ensure that staff are trained effectively.
 In dealing with cases of plagiarism, teams must ensure that they follow their awarding body guidance in line with our policy.
 Most Awarding bodies expect the centre to have its own policy and make reference to this in their documentation. - 3.4 Minor misconduct When tutors detect academic misconduct at an early stage in the drafting process they can give feedback and deal with it immediately.
 They may exercise the discretion to address the matter through tutorial advice and support for the student.
-The plagiarism case should be evidenced on the College's plagiarism log, via the Principalship Support team and a 'concern' log made on Pro-monitor to note any sanctions e.g. a Level 1 warning.
-Where, however, there is evidence of Misconduct/plagiarism in final work, where the student challenges the tutor, or has already received a minor misconduct warning, this is deemed serious misconduct. - 3.5 Serious misconduct In the case of serious misconduct, this process applies: - Tutor/assessor identifies suspect work - The work and related materials are confiscated - The course team reviews the case and decides the level of misconduct, whether the work is plagiarised and to what degree, and the recommended penalty. - The team recommends a course of action to the Head of Academy (HOA) or Assistant Principal (AP)
+The plagiarism case should be evidenced on Pro-monitor and a Level 1 sanction applied.
+Where, there is evidence of Misconduct/plagiarism in the final work, where the student has signed a declaration to state it's is their own work, or has already received a minor misconduct warning, this is deemed serious misconduct. - 3.5 Serious misconduct In the case of serious misconduct, this process applies: - Teacher/assessor identifies suspect work - The work and related materials are confiscated - The course team reviews the case and decides the level of misconduct, whether the work is plagiarised and to what degree, and the recommended penalty.

-- If the HOA/AP supports the recommendation, if in doubt the HOA/AP consults with the Director of Quality and refers it to the Head of Academy Committee, chaired by the VP for Quality and Curriculum for a final outcome.
-After which the student is informed of the action which will follow (this may include invoking the College's Student Disciplinary Procedure whereby a Level 1 or Level 2 sanction may be applied). - HE student sanctions may result in work being capped at a Pass grade or result in the students having to re-take a unit or be assessed in an alternative way e.g. Viva or Vlog (refer to the HE Academic and Assessment Regulation on re-takes) - The incident will be logged through the Principalship Support team onto the plagiarism log and Pro-monitor.
+- The student will be notified. - The team recommends a course of action to the Head of Academy (HOA) or Principalship member for Quality for review. - If the HOA/Principalship member for Quality supports the recommendation, further action will be taken in accordance with the Awarding Body/ JCQ regulations.
+After which the student is informed of the action which will follow (this may include invoking the College's Student Disciplinary Procedure whereby a Level 1 or Level 2 sanction may be applied) and or logging a Malpractice notification to the awarding body. - FE student sanctions may result in the student having to resubmit work under controlled conditions or a viva or vlog. - HE student sanctions may result in work being capped at a Pass grade or result in the students having to re-take a unit or be assessed in an alternative way e.g. viva or vlog (refer to the HE Academic and Assessment Regulation on re-takes) - The incident will be logged through Pro-monitor.
+In the case of a Malpractice notification being submitted to an awarding body, the Principalship will be notified.